-Counties Manukau is experiencing an outbreak of measles and it’s rapidly on the rise in our community.
+Counties Manukau is experiencing an outbreak of measles.
+It has rapidly risen in our community.
 Measles is a highly infectious disease that can be life threatening.
 It spreads easily from person to person.

-We need all whaanau to get the FREE measles vaccine from their doctor to stop further spread in the community.
+We need all whaanau, particularly babies and young people, to get the FREE measles vaccine from their doctor to stop further spread in the community.
 Even if you're not sure, it's safe to get it again from your doctor.
-It's FREE for people 1-50 years.

 - Measles has made many kids and young people very sick, so please make sure your tamariki and rangatahi have their measles vaccine.
 If you're unsure, please still go and get the vaccination.

 - If you or a whaanau suspect you have measles, please stay home and call Healthline on 0800 611 116 or your doctor.
 They will advise you on what to do.